PaddlePaddle/models/PaddleRec/ctr/deepfm/README.md

 Note: The last log info is the total Logloss and AUC for all test data.

 ## Result
 Reproducing this result requires training with default hyperparameters.
-The default hyperparameter is shown in args.py.
+The default hyperparameter is shown in `args.py`.
+Using the default hyperparameters (10 threads, 100 batch size, etc.), it takes about 1.8 hours for 8 single-core CPUs to iterate the training data for one round.

+When the training set is iterated to the 22nd round, the testing Logloss is `0.44797` and the testing AUC is `0.8046`.
 <p align="center">
 <img src="./picture/deepfm_result.png" height=200 hspace='10'/> <br />
 </p>